-Vista College offers financial aid offices at every campus, including a team focused on our online campus.
-Our officers help guide you through the financial aid process and point you to scholarship and aid opportunities so you can get closer to your career goals.
+Vista College’s online campus has a dedicated financial aid team to help guide you through the financial aid process and point you to scholarship and aid opportunities so you can get closer to your career goals.
 Our financial aid officers are passionate about what they do and are prepared to be available to answer questions for you throughout each step of the process.
+Get access to high-quality feedback both over the phone and over the internet.

 Your education is one of the biggest investments you will make in life.
 Our goal is to help you every step of the way, delivering peace of mind through up-to-the-minute financial aid information and unwavering, prompt assistance.